 The trains run approximately every 10 to 36 minutes.
 The steam engines are operating all weekends and holiday

 Excluding changes to the timetables and weather-related service interruptions.

 Tickets can be bought at all stations of the railway.

 If a station is closed exceptionally, the train conductor will sell you your ticket.

-The ticket will be invalid, if you stop over the trip before you have arrived at the destination station.
+The ticket will be invalid, if you stop over before you have arrived at the destination station.
 If you want to interrupt the round trip, you have to buy a one-way ticket.
 You can buy a return ticket at all stations.

 Technical data about the railway: